Impact of Galactic dust non-Gaussianity on searches for B-modes from inflation: Results and discussion

 To do this, we first repeat our analysis using an extended foreground model, through the so-called minimal moment expansion method of \citet{Azzoni_2021}.
-The model allows for spatially-varying spectral indices for both dust and synchtrotron, and parametrises those variations as uncorrelated Gaussian random fields with power-law-like power spectra.
+The model allows for spatially-varying spectral indices for both dust and synchtrotron, and parametrizes those variations as uncorrelated Gaussian random fields with power-law-like power spectra.
+Since we are only interested in the changes that foreground non-Gaussianities introduce at the level of the power-spectrum covariance, we analyse data without any spectral index variations.
+This is equivalent to evaluating the parameters of the minimal moment expansion model at $B_c, B_d, \gamma_d, \gamma_c = 0$.
 The results obtained using this model for component separation are presented in Figure \ref{fig:posterior_moments}.
 We find the same results as our baseline analysis: we recover the same unbiased parameter constraints in both (\covg, \covng) cases, with the exception of the dust spatial parameters $\alpha_d$ and $A_d$ whose variance increases a factor $1.2$ and $1.3$, respectively.
 We obtain null amplitudes for the spectral index power-spectrum fluctuations ($B_s$, $B_d$).
-Due to the complexity of this model, the error on $r$ increases by more than \SI{50}{\percent}, $\sigma(r) = \SI{2.0e-3}{}$, with respect to the baseline analysis where no moments method was used.
+Due to the complexity of this model\footnote{We are now marginalising over a model that allows for frequency decorrelation, and thus expect the additional uncertainty to leak into $r$.}, the error on $r$ increases in both cases by more than \SI{50}{\percent}, $\sigma(r) = \SI{2.0e-3}{}$, with respect to the baseline analysis where no moments method was used.
 This agrees with the increase found in \cite{Azzoni_2021}.